lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

+It is the routers responsibility to implement this interface.

-The router is passed to all child ViewControllers as an abstraction which implements one specific routing protocol for each child.
+The router is injected into to each child ViewController.
+It implements one routing protocol for each child.

-The following interaction diagram shows an initial ViewController initiating the display of an new scene:
+The following interaction diagram shows a child ViewController initiating the display of an new scene:

 ![RouterInstantiationViaChildSequence](/Assets/RouterInstantiationViaChildSequence.png)

-The message sequence is the same, regardless of whether the router is custom or off the shelf.
+The message sequence for the creation of a new scene is always the same, regardless of whether the router is custom or derived from a Navigation- ViewController.

 ### The Child ViewController